 The German Automobile Manufacturers Association considers an electric vehicle penetration rate of 15% to 25% being possible by 2025.
-The lower range for market penetration of 15% corresponds to some 15 million cars or if we assume a market of 100 million cars by 2025 and an average of 30 kg of lithium carbonate equivalent ("LCE") needed for the battery 450,000 MT of LCEs required for this segment alone.
+Volkswagen estimates for their fleet a market penetration of more than 30% by 2025 already.
+Also, continuously the storage capacity of newly developed cell designs has been increasing by 10% year over year.
+Whereas, two years ago, the lower range for market penetration of 15% corresponds to some 15 million cars or if we assume a market of 100 million cars by 2025 and an average of 30 kg of LCE needed for the battery 450,000 MT of LCEs required for this segment alone, now the average standard battery requirierst is about 50 kg of LCE, versus 30 kg in the above calculation.
+Consequently, at a 15% market penetration the demand will grow to 750,000 mt of LCEs, instead of 450,000 mt LCEs,

 Canaccord, amongst others, assumes that the overall share of electric vehicles will climb to over 50% of all Li-ion batteries installed, i.e. being the driver of the expanding lithium market.
 The absolute growth numbers from Canaccord's forecast are higher than previous assumptions, however, in line of some forecasts from original equipment manufacturers (OEMs).
+Albemarle updated their forecast to 1.1 Million mt LCE required by 2025.